wyrebitcoin/Tokencontract/README.md

 $WyBTC is the governance token of ecosystem of WyreBitcoin.com.
-It is a deflationary token that distributes rewards to its holders for holding $WyBTC in their wallets.
+It is a loyalty token that distributes rewards to its holders for holding $WyBTC in their wallets.

 Ownership (notyet)renounced.